George Gordon, 2nd Marquis of Huntly, c.1590-1649

 George Gordon was the son of the powerful sixth Earl (later first Marquis) of Huntly, the leader of Scotland's Roman Catholics who was exiled with his family in 1596.
 He was allowed to return to Scotland on condition that George and his brothers should be brought up in the Protestant faith.
 King James VI (James I of England) encouraged George's attendance at court in England and arranged his marriage to Lady Anne Campbell (1594-1638), daughter of the seventh Earl of Argyll, in order to reconcile feuding Scottish dynasties.
-Known as Lord Gordon, he travelled to France in 1623 and collaborated with his uncle the Duke of Lennox in reviving the King of France's company of Scottish men-at-arms, the gens d'armes.
+Known as Lord Gordon, he travelled to France in 1623 and collaborated with his uncle the Duke of Lennox in reviving the King of France's company of Scottish men-at-arms.
 During the 1630s, Gordon gained military experience fighting for France against the Hapsburg Emperor Ferdinand III.

 Gordon succeeded as the second Marquis of Huntly in 1636 and returned to Scotland the following year.
 His return coincided with the outbreak of disturbances that resulted in the Bishops' Wars between Scotland and England.
 During the First Bishops' War, Huntly attempted to rally Royalist support in the Gordon lands around Aberdeen and was appointed King's lieutenant in northern Scotland.
 However, the years spent in England and France had alienated him from his clansmen and left him out of touch with Scottish affairs.
 He hesitated from actively opposing the Covenanters while he waited for the King to gather an army in the south.
 Possibly misguided by his faith in astrology, Huntly went to Edinburgh for discussions with the Earl of Montrose, where he was arrested and imprisoned in April 1639.
 Huntly was released after the Pacification of Berwick but played no part in the Second Bishops' War.